 - 1/2 teaspoon smoked paprika

-- 1 tablespoon extra virgin olive oil (or coconut oil)
+- 1 tablespoon extra virgin olive oil, or ghee

 - handful of fresh coriander leaves